syncfusion-content/xamarin.android-docs/xamarin-android/SfRadialMenu/SfRadialMenuItemCustomization.md

 ---
 layout: post
 title: Syncfusion RadialMenu item customization in Xamarin.Android
-description: Working with Syncfusion RadialMenu customization of items, text, textcolor, backgroundcolor and view in Xamarin.Android.
+description: Working with Syncfusion RadialMenu customization of items, text, text color, background color, and view in Xamarin.Android.
 platform: Xamarin.Android
 control: SfRadialMenu
 documentation: ug
 ---

-# SfRadialMenuItem customization
+# SfRadialMenuItem Customization

 The [SfRadialMenuItem](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfRadialMenu.Android~Syncfusion.SfRadialMenu.Android.SfRadialMenuItem.html) class provides various options such as `Custom Views`, `FontIcons`, and `Images` to customize the items.
 You can add radial menu items by hierarchy.
-To add a SfRadialMenuItem with SfRadialMenu, create an instance of SfRadialMenuItem, and add it to the [Items](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfRadialMenu.Android~Syncfusion.SfRadialMenu.Android.SfRadialMenu~Items.html) property, which is available in SfRadialMenu.
+To add a SfRadialMenuItem with SfRadialMenu, create an instance of SfRadialMenuItem, and add it to the [Items](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfRadialMenu.Android~Syncfusion.SfRadialMenu.Android.SfRadialMenu~Items.html) property that is available in SfRadialMenu.

 ## Items

-The [Items](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfRadialMenu.Android~Syncfusion.SfRadialMenu.Android.SfRadialMenu~Items.html) property populates the items of inner rim in `SfRadialMenu` when tapping the items of outer rim.
+The [Items](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfRadialMenu.Android~Syncfusion.SfRadialMenu.Android.SfRadialMenu~Items.html) property populates the items of an inner rim in `SfRadialMenu` when the items of an outer rim are tapped.

 {% tabs %}
 {% highlight C# %}